sonalsonalsonal/official-blog/pelican/content/happy-friendship-day.md

+Title:Celebrating Friendship Day
+Date: 2015-08-02 03:50:10
+Modified: 2015-08-02 03:54:10
+Category:
+Slug: picovico-celebrates-frienship-day-with-free-hd-slideshow-videos
+Authors: PICOVICO
+Summary: Wish you a happy frienship day.
+There is a little gift inside.

 Friendship is a priceless relationship between individuals that creates bonds.
 Thousands of fun moments are reminisced as the friendship day arrives.
 This day to most of the people, is a very special day, a day when they celebrate and cherish the joy of being a friend or a buddy to someone.